phillipbruce1/cs402-a3/README.md

-# Assignment 2
+# Assignment 3

 Phillip Bruce CS 402

 ## Overview

 This app is designed to be a simple, intuitive todo list.
+It was tested on a virtual Pixel 4 with API level 30.

 ## Function

-There is a "plus" button in the lower right corner of the screen to add a new task.
-You can check said task off to mark it as done, or tap on the text box to edit it.
-You can select tasks by long-pressing on the checkbox, then select any of the options from the overflow menu in the top right corner of the screen.
+This app was built off of the previous todo list from assignment 2.
+The notable difference is this this version progressively loads a preset list from a static JSON file on startup.
+It starts by getting the size of the list, then creating a temporary list of "Loading..." entries as placeholders until the rest of the items are received.
+Then, items are loaded from the JSON file in chunks of 10.

 ## Challenges

-I ran into frequent challenges during this project.
-Between learning the Kotlin syntax, to Android development as a whole, and everything in between, this was a new experience for me.
-Plus, I had to turn in this assignment late due to other homework and marching band.
-All in all though, I learned a lot from this project with how mobile applications work.
+This project ended up being a bit more challenging than it should have been due to my over-complicated design implemented in assignment 2.
+I ran into challenges trying to figure out how to load the data into a list in one thread, then update the recycle view in the main thread.
+I eventually got it to a point where it now works though.

+## Notes/Bugs

+When testing with a large list, the app will sometimes crash when using split/join on tasks not visible on the screen.
+I was unfortunately unable to remedy this issue in time for submission.